pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 -  Limitation around supporting user's advanced quantization intention to quantize their model.
 For example, if backend developer only wants to quantize inputs and outputs when the ``linear`` has a third input, it requires co-work from quantization team and backend developer.
+-  Currently we use ``QConfigMapping`` and ``BackendConfig`` as separate object. ``QConfigMapping`` describes user's intention of how they want their model to be quantized. ``BackendConfig`` describes what kind of quantization a backend support.
+   Currently ``BackendConfig`` is backend specific, but ``QConfigMapping`` is not.
+And user can provide a ``QConfigMapping`` that is incompatible with a specific BackendConfig.
+This is not a great UX.
+Ideally we can structure this better by making both configuration (``QConfigMapping``) and quantization capability (``BackendConfig``) backend specific, so there will be less confusion about incompatibilities.
+-  Currently in ``QConfig`` we are exposing observer/fake_quant classes as an object for user to configure quantization.
+   This increases the things that user may need to care about, e.g. not only the ``dtype`` but also how the observation should happen.
+These could potentially be hidden from user so that the user interface is simpler.

 To address these scalability issues,
 `Quantizer <https://github.com/pytorch/pytorch/blob/3e988316b5976df560c51c998303f56a234a6a1f/torch/ao/quantization/_pt2e/quantizer/quantizer.py#L160>`__